Top 4 SIDCHG Alternative Tools to Change Windows SID Safely

 Why is it ranked low?

 Mark Russinovich retired this tool years ago.
 He actually wrote a famous article stating that duplicate SIDs aren’t as dangerous as we thought in non-domain environments.
 However, NewSID is not compatible with Windows 10 or Windows 11.
+If you are working with modern hardware, you must use a supported NewSID alternative to ensure your system remains bootable.
+This legacy tool should only be considered if you are managing legacy Windows XP or Windows 7 machines in an isolated environment.

 ⚠ Risk Factor: